Analysis | Trump’s own lawyers keep undermining his voter fraud claims

 What Trump says: “All of the mechanical ‘glitches’ that took place on Election Night were really THEM getting caught trying to steal votes.”
 (Nov.
 15)

-“This was a rigged election [including] voting machine ‘glitches’ all over the place (meaning they got caught cheating!”
+“This was a rigged election [including] voting machine ‘glitches’ all over the place (meaning they got caught cheating!)”
 (Nov.
 18)

 “Now it is learned that the horrendous Dominion Voting System was used in Arizona (and big in Nevada).
 No wonder the result was a very close loss!”
 (Nov.
 11)